“I wish I didn’t have to go away. But I’ll be back soon – you wait and see.” – Judy Garland, closing night at The Palace, 1957

 January 15, 1945: The Harvey Girls filming continued on the “Interior Dormitory” set.
 Time called: 10:00 a.m.; dismissed: 5:25 p.m.

 Photos: Judy in her dressing room with an unidentified woman (first pic) and her makeup woman/good friend, Dottie Ponedel (doing Judy’s makeup in the second pic).
+It appears the younger woman is likely a make-up assistant to Ponedel.
 Both photos were provided by Kim Lundgreen.
 Thanks, Kim!

 January 15, 1952: Columnist Walter Winchell reported on Judy’s salary for her engagement at The Palace, and how much was going to pay for back taxes.